michaelangeloio/does-it-throw/docs/neovim.md

     on_init = function(client)
         client.config.settings = server_config
     end,
-		-- important to set this up so that the server can find the settings handlers = {
+		-- important to set this up so that the server can find your desired settings handlers = {
         ["workspace/configuration"] = function(_, params, _, _)
             local configurations = {}